Myotonic Dystrophy

 Non-pharmacological Prevention

-- Genetic counseling for affected families to inform reproductive decisions.
+Genetic counseling for affected families

 Outcome & Complications